 Should I speak to the local community about my proposals?

-Applicants and developers are encouraged to engage with the local community before submitting their applications.
-Please see Section 7 of ourfor further details.
+Yes.
+We recommend that applicants and developers should engage with the local community before submitting their applications.
+Please see Section 7 of our Pre-application Policy (PDF) [241KB] (opens new window) for further details.

 How to apply, what to submit and fees.